mlcommons/tiny/v0.5/training/anomaly_detection/README.md

-# TinyMLPerf anomaly detection reference model
+# MLPerf Tiny anomaly detection reference model

-This is the TinyMLPerf anomaly reference model, based on the baseline system for the DCASE 2020 Challenge Task 2 "Unsupervised Detection of Anomalous Sounds for Machine Condition Monitoring".
+This is the MLPerf Tiny anomaly reference model, based on the baseline system for the DCASE 2020 Challenge Task 2 "Unsupervised Detection of Anomalous Sounds for Machine Condition Monitoring".

 The description of the original challenge is available at: